 Venturing into the UHF/VHF, and even the GHz bands can open up a whole new world to this hobby.
-When you add a rotating beam Yagi array to you VHF/UHF rig things get really exciting.
+When you add a rotating beam Yagi array to your VHF/UHF rig things can get really exciting.
 Satellite repeaters, satellite data download, Tropospheric DX, and even talking to astronauts on the ISS are all possible.

 But just how do you go about getting hold of a rotating antenna array?
 You can't buy them.
 So they have to be made.
 How should they be configured?
 What cable to use?
 What about the rotor?